Output the raw source of an evoque template

 Sometimes you know beforehand that a template will be almost always rendered raw.

-In those cases it is more practical to specify a $prefer{ raw=True }
+In those cases it is more practical to specify a $prefer{raw=True}

 directive once in the template itself, as opposed to specify same on each

-evoque'ation of the template.
-Same suggestion applies for quoting.
+evoque’ation of the template.